SwissTPH/repvisforODK/README.md

 **This package is currently under active development and has no MVP yet.**

-The goal of repvisforODK is to enable its users to export, manipulate, and visualize data retrieved from ODK Central.
+The goal of repvisforODK is to enable its users to quickly visualize data retrieved from ODK Central by offering a variety of plots for different question types.
+Through the included Shiny app, this is even possible for users with little to none coding skills.

 ## Installation